Skip to main content

 Portal Features

-• Browse and download whole-genome sequences and annotations of ATCC microbial products
+• Browse and download whole-genome sequences and annotations of ATCC microbial products.
+(Downloads are only available to ATCC Supporting Members, or those who have purchased a physical product of the selected organism).

 • Search for nucleotide sequences or genes within published genomes